-Talking without Speaking: The Role of Texting in Relationships
+Talking Without Speaking: The Role of Texting in Relationships

-A Lesson Plan from Rights, Respect, Responsibility: A K-12 Curriculum Fostering respect and responsibility through age-appropriate sexuality education.
+A Lesson Plan from Rights, Respect, Responsibility: A K-12 Curriculum Fostering responsibility by respecting young people's rights to honest sexuality education.

 HR.8.CC.5 - Describe the advantages and disadvantages of communicating using technology and social media.